unelya/CoCryst-ML/README.md

-# ‘Crystallization cocktails’ for X-ray diffraction analysis of liquids
+# Ammonium organosulfonates as machine learning-driven ‘crystallization cocktails’ for structure determination of liquid molecules
 Official implementation of:

 **‘Crystallization cocktails’ for X-ray diffraction analysis of liquids**